ucsb-cs56/w20/_lab/lab04.md

   </distributionManagement>
 ```

-You should also find this part of the `pom.xml`
+You should also find this part of the `pom.xml` by searching for the string `org.apache.maven.plugins`

 ```xml
 <plugin>